 As a general rule, Pin Oak lumber is good for woodworking, cabinet making, or for use in furniture.
 Although it normally does have frequent, albeit small knots.
 The lumber will stain and finish nicely, and is a low-cost hardwood in North America.

 Pin Oak belongs to the Red Oak family.
 It has a Janka hardness of approximately 1,500 lbf (6,650 N).
 It is coarse grained with medium to large pores.
+But, it is a great piece of wood to make a carving mallet.

 The Delaware tribe used an infusion of the inner Pin Oak Bark medicinally to treat intestinal pain.
 This was the only medicinal use I was able to locate for Pin Oak.